guilhemSK/eDNA_LDA/Tara_LDA/README.txt

 Suitable absolute paths to data, code and figure folders need to be defined at the beginning of 'Multigroup_Tara_analyses.R' (lines 2-14) and 'Tara_figures.R' (lines 69-77).
 In particular, 'code_folder' should point to the folder to which the eDNA_LDA repository has been cloned, and 'data_folder' (as well as all 'data_folder_workspacex' variables) should point to the folder where the content of 'Formatted.input.data_and_output.biogeographies' has been downloaded and expanded.

+Note that the body size provided for each plankton group corresponds the mean body size estimated from the sampling size fractions where the group was recovered.
+This may significantly overestimate actual body size for some groups for a variety of reasons (e.g., parasitism, cell aggregates, particle feeding), therefore caution should be exercised before using our body size estimate for any particular group.